Fallstop/FallstopWeb/content/projects/HCNotices/HCNotice.md

 ## Design

-The design was focused on maxminising comfitble reading on all devices, enviroments and prefrences.
+The design was focused on maximizing comfortable reading on all devices, environments and preferences.
 This meant focusing on a simple layout that could respond well to mobile users.
-I also added a toggleable dark mode, which defualted to the users device settings.
+I also added a toggleable dark mode, which defaulted to the users device settings.